Written by Nihal Singh Dhingra, a grade 10 student.

 A missile is a weapon that is thrown at a particular target or shot from an engine or gun.
 It’s a rocket-propelled weapon that is designed to carry and deliver an explosive at high speed.
-It can either fly on a fixed The path followed by an object (called ballistic missile) or in a The path followed by an object that can be controlled during the flight (called guided missile).
+It can either fly on a fixed trajectory (called ballistic missile) or in a trajectory that can be controlled during the flight (called guided missile).

 In North Kore’s case, the important question to ask is – why does the country keep testing its nuclear weapons even though it comes at such a high cost?